 Group companies have intercompany transactions which are mainly related to administrative services.
 Besides Elenia Finance Oyj provides treasury services to the Group companies.
 These are eliminated upon consolidation.
-There have been no material events since the balance sheet date.
+On 6 February 2020 Elenia issued a EUR 500 million bond to institutional investors with a maturity of seven years and a fixed coupon of 0.375%.